samuelmugisha/sales-forecast/README.md

 ## Approach
 The project followed a structured approach:
 1.  **Data Loading & Overview**: Loaded and inspected the dataset, checking for duplicates and missing values.
 2.  **Exploratory Data Analysis (EDA)**: Performed univariate and bivariate analysis to understand data distributions, relationships between features, and revenue generation patterns across different product types, sugar content, and store characteristics.
-Key observations included the dominance of 'Fruits and Vegetables' and 'Snack Foods' in revenue, and 'OUT004' being the highest-performing store.
+   -Key observations included the dominance of 'Fruits and Vegetables' and 'Snack Foods' in revenue, and 'OUT004' being the highest-performing store.
-3.  **Data Preprocessing**:
+4.  **Data Preprocessing**:
     - Corrected inconsistencies in `Product_Sugar_Content` (replaced 'reg' with 'Regular').
     - Extracted `Product_Id_char` from `Product_Id` to categorize products (FD, NC, DR).
     - Calculated `Store_Age_Years` from `Store_Establishment_Year`.